-There's more guidance on access arrangements and special consideration on OCR Administration, preparation.
+For more information on access arrangements refer to the OCR Administration, preparation.

 If you think any aspect of these qualifications unfairly restricts access and progression, please email or call our Customer Support Centre.

 13 Contacting us

 Feedback and enquiries

 We aim to provide consistently great customer service and your feedback is invaluable in helping us to achieve our goal.
 For questions about our qualifications, products and services, please contact the Customer Support Centre.
 To leave your feedback on the OCR website, people and processes please use our feedback form.